SAP-samples/cap-service-integration-codejam/exercises/10-run-with-real-remote-delegation/README.md

 > Before you wonder, yes, the actual case of "APIKey" is not important.
 You could have `apikey` instead, for example - the sandbox server doesn't mind.

 Note also that even though the `cds` command we used was `watch`, which implies `--with-mocks`, there's no need for the server to mock `API_BUSINESS_PARTNER` because there are details provided for it.
+There's an external binding!
 That's also why we don't see any log lines that say something like `mocking API_BUSINESS_PARTNER { path: '/api-business-partner' }`.

-👉 Observe also the contents of `~/.cds-services.json`, which now of course only include information on the provision of the `IncidentsService`, by running `cat ~/.cds-services.json` on the command line in a separate terminal:
+👉 Also open up the contents of `~/.cds-services.json` by running `cat ~/.cds-services.json` on the command line in a separate terminal.
+This now of course only includes information on the provision of the `IncidentsService`:

 ```json
 {